carinam17/carinam17.github.io/about.md

 ---
 layout: page
-title: About Carina
+title: About Me
 ---

 <!--- ### Carina Mata | Education, Writing, and Mathematics --->

 I am a San Antonio based writer and educator with a passion for teaching, mathematics, and all forms of communication.
-For years, I have applied my knowledge and skill set to helping others meet their educational and professional goals.
+For years, I have applied my knowledge and skill set to help others meet their educational and professional goals.
 As a freelancer, I tutor mathematics from grades K-12 and at the undergraduate level.
 Additionally, I am a content developer who has written on multiple topics across a variety of genres and for diverse audiences.

 * * *